-Transactions effected as part of the Co-Investment Program would be prohibited by Section 57(a)(4) and Rule 17d-1 without a prior order of the Commission to the extent that the BDCs fall within the category of persons described by Section 57(b), as modified by Rule 57b-1 thereunder.
+Transactions effected as part of the Co-Investment Program would be prohibited by Section 57(a)(4) and Rule 17d-1 without a prior order of the Commission to the extent that each BDC falls within the category of persons described by Section 57(b), as modified by Rule 57b-1 thereunder, vis-à-vis the other BDC.
 For purposes of Section 57(b), an investment sub-adviser is considered the equivalent to an investment adviser to an entity.
-Because Partners is the investment sub-adviser to the Company and MSCC owns Partners, the Company and MAIN could be deemed to be affiliated persons within the meaning of Section 2(a)(3)(C) by reason of common control.
-Thus, the BDCs could be deemed to be persons related to each other in a manner described by Section 57(b) and therefore prohibited by Section 57(a)(4) and Rule 17d-1 from participating in the Co-Investment Program.
+Because HMS Sub-Adviser is the investment sub-adviser, and considered an investment adviser, to the Company (a BDC), MSCC and Partners could be deemed to be related to the Company in a manner described by Section 57(b) and therefore prohibited by Section 57(a)(4) and Rule 17d-1 from participating in joint transactions with the Company could be deemed to be related to MSCC in a manner described by Section 57(b) and therefore prohibited by Section 57(a)(4) and Rule 17d-1 from participating in joint transactions with MSCC.